xiehb-evolution/hybrid-effects/README.md

 ## 3. Transmission analysis and recombination breakpoint identification
 We prepared a R script (with a filename of "1.determination of recombination breakpoints and allelic transmission.R") to determine the genomic transmission from F1 to F2 and the inheritance of LW or MIN alleles in the paternal and maternal genomes of each F2.
-The analysis was performed on 100-kb autosomal windows.

 We applied several steps to determine the genomic transmission in the LW-MIN family.
 First, the phased data produced by the shapeit software were loaded into a dataframe in  the R. To reduce the computation complexity, the haplotype data of four grandparents and two parents for each F2 were extracted for analysis.
 Second, a combination of R functions *GetScore*, *StepHap*, and *correcting_haplotype* were prepared to determine the genomic transmission across generations, especially from F1 to F2.
 In the LW-MIN family,  the F1 is always heterozygous (paternal/maternal as LW/MIN).
 In F1 males, the paternal chromosome (LW) was assigned with a number of *5*, and maternal chromosome (MIN) with a number of *6*.
 The numbers do not indiciate the chromosomes 5 and 6, but show the allele origin in the F0-F1-F2 transmission.
 In F1 females, the paternal and maternal chromosomes were assigned to *11* and *12*.
 For the F2 offspring, the paternal and maternal chromosomes  were assigned *3* and *4*, respectively.
 Therefore, the *3* was identical to *5* or *6* if no recombination events was involved in the paternal genome, or a mosaic chromosome with both *5* and *6*.
 A similar case is for *4* represented by the *11* and *12*.